hedzr/cmdr-cxx/README.md

 #### `~~debug --cli -DDD`

-The values of CLI flags are ignored but `~~cli` can force dumping them.
+The values of CLI flags are ignored but `~~cli` can force them dumped.
+See the snapshot at [#1 - Gallary](https://github.com/hedzr/cmdr-cxx/issues/1).